LMS Turbomotive

 The LMS Turbomotive was a modified LMS Princess Royal Class steam turbine locomotive designed by William Stanier and built by the London, Midland and Scottish Railway in 1935.
 It was inspired by the Swedish Ljungström locomotives first introduced in 1922.
-It used turbines instead of cylinders.
+It used steam turbines instead of cylinders.
 It was later rebuilt as a conventional locomotive No. 46202 Princess Anne.

 Design

 The locomotive chassis was constructed as the third prototype of the LMS Princess Royal Class, utilising the class frame design, and numbered 6202.

 The forward turbine had 18 rows of blading.
 Power output was 2400 hp at 7,060 rpm, corresponding to running at 62 mi/h.
 Boiler pressure was 250 psi.
-The turbine was designed to operate into a maximum back-pressure of 2 psi, allowing a conventional double blast-pipe to provide the boiler draught, and eliminating draught fans, which always seemed to give a disproportionate amount of trouble.
+The turbine was designed to operate into a maximum back-pressure of 2 psi, allowing a conventional double blast-pipe to provide the boiler draught and eliminating draught fans, which tended to give a disproportionate amount of trouble.

 The reverse turbine had four rows of blades.
 It was engaged by a dog clutch, activated when the reverser lever was set to "0".
 This was originally steam-operated by a small piston and cylinder.

 Compared to some other experimental steam locomotives of the era, such as the LNER's W1, Turbomotive was relatively successful, showing a saving of coal compared to a normal reciprocating engine and no hammer blow on the track.
 Because steam turbines are highly inefficient when throttled (not a problem on steamships, where turbines typically run at constant output, but a major disadvantage for a railway locomotive which has to run at different speeds), power was instead controlled by turning on a different number of nozzles (from the six available) through which steam was admitted to the turbine.
 One disadvantage of the design was that the small reverse turbine only had sufficient power for manoeuvring "light engine" and the locomotive always had to be turned to face forwards in order to pull a train.

-When a turbine failure occurred in 1949, it was considered uneconomic to repair during post-war austerity measures, so the locomotive was taken out of service pending a rebuild.
+When a turbine failure occurred in 1949, it was considered uneconomic to repair, due to post-war austerity measures, so the locomotive was taken out of service pending a rebuild.